alicegodden/fishpi/README.md

 # How to Use FishPi:

 Input piRNA Sequence: Launch the FishPi application.
-Enter your piRNA sequence in the provided text field and click the "Submit analysis" button. piRNA sequences can be obtained from your own analyses or from a repository like piRbase: http://bigdata.ibp.ac.cn/piRBase/
+Enter your piRNA sequence in the provided text field and click the "Analyse piRNA sequence" button. piRNA sequences can be obtained from your own analyses or from a repository like piRbase: http://bigdata.ibp.ac.cn/piRBase/

 View Analysis Results: FishPi will analyze the piRNA sequence and display the results in a popup window.
 The results include a bar chart showing complementary TE counts by type and chromosomal location of complementary TEs.